Artur-T-Malas/batch-file-renamer/README.md

 ## Changelog

+### 2025-11-05
+1. [UI] Fix bug causing the "Rename files" button to not be re-enabled by changing the extension selection after renaming (without changing directory).

 ### 2025-11-02
 1. [UI] Fix bug causing the change of selected directory to not properly remove old checkboxes and creating new ones over existing ones.